-- For the campus deadline, provide an additional longer, annotated resume that provides rich details for the experiences/achievements that you list.
+- For the campus deadline, provide an additional longer, annotated resume or CV that provides rich details for the experiences/achievements that you list.

 - Personal statement in 1,000 words or less describing your background, interests, plans for graduate study, and career aspirations

 - Include experiences that have helped shape your interests, plans, and aspirations

 - 1 copy each of the following: